LexRel: Benchmarking Legal Relation Extraction for Chinese Civil Cases: Introduction

 Our contributions are summarized as follows:

-\begin{itemize} \item We propose the first structured schema of legal relations in Chinese civil law, with a taxonomy covering 265 relation types across 9 major domains, and clear definitions of subjects, objects, and content.
+\begin{itemize} \item We propose the first structured and comprehensive schema of legal relations in Chinese civil law, with a taxonomy covering 265 relation types across 9 major domains, and clear definitions of subjects, objects, and content.